sebastian-gregoricchio/snHiC/index.md

 ### Snakefile
 The snakefile are contained all the condition checks and rules (processing steps) that will be performed by the pipeline.
 In the following schematic mapping the main steps performed by the pipeline are depicted. <br>
 Briefly, first of all a quality control (fastQC) of the raw fastq data is performed.
-Then, bwa-mem is used to align the paired-end sequences, but separately, onto the genome of reference.
+Then, bwa-mem2 is used to align the paired-end sequences, but separately, onto the genome of reference.
 The aligned reads are filtered and used to generate the Hi-C matrices at the lowest resolution using [HiCExplorer](https://hicexplorer.readthedocs.io/en/latest/index.html) ([J. Wolff *et. al*, Nuc.
 Acids Res.
 2020](https://doi.org/10.1093/nar/gkaa220)). <br> If necessary, the matrices' bins are merge to generate higher resolution matrices.
 Further, if required by the user, matrices belonging to the same *group* are summed and processed in parallel to the "single-sample" ones. <br>
 These matrices are then normalized and corrected and used to generate quality control plots as well preform sample correlation analyses. <br>
 Finally, TAD and Loops detection can be performed by [HiCExplorer](https://hicexplorer.readthedocs.io/en/latest/index.html), while differential compartment analyses can be run using [dcHiC](https://www.nature.com/articles/s41467-022-34626-6) on both individual and grouped samples.